rohanjoshi81/weblog/_posts/2023-07-08-setup-your-personal-streaming-service.md

 - Install a torrent client preferable Qbittorrent https://www.qbittorrent.org/download .
 Open setting > Enable Web UI , change the port if needed and set a username and password.
 Open the localhost: port with credentials

 - Install Jackett from https://github.com/Jackett/Jackett/releases , enable it as a Windows service.
 Double clicking it will open it in browser, now we need to add a indexer so choose from the multiple options and add the preferable one ( You may need a account for this ).
-After saving, You will see a indexer on main page.
+After saving, You will see a indexer listed on main page.
 Click on Torznab feed button and copy the API key from the same page.

 - Install Sonarr from https://sonarr.tv/#download , enable it as a Windows service.
 Open it ( it will again open in browser ) and configure these settings - Media Management ( Choose the root folders which will be same as Plex media folders ) , Profiles ( set the preferred quality of file , language ) , Indexers ( Add Torznab as a new index - in URL/API Key fields set the feed URL/key copied from Jackett indexer ) , Download Clients ( choose Qbittorrent - set the host , port , username , password )